 Receiving assistance when you need it is important to all of us.
 Sometimes in a financial situation, the funds we need immediately may take a while to get in our hands or the bank account we maintain at a branch or credit union.
 The VA offers debt help to veterans and their families, subject to approval.

-For over 50 years, Omni Financial has served as one of the leading lenders in the nation, specializing in financial guidance and financial assistance to the military community in all five branches.
+For over 50 years, Omni Financial has served as one of the leading lenders in the nation, specializing in financial assistance to the military community in all five branches.
 When you’re in a financial situation, Omni Financial can offer help when no one else will.
 Whether you need a little bit extra to pay off a medical bill or are looking to transform a bad credit score into a good one by showing your ability to repay in a timely manner, turn to Omni Financial for personal loan access.
 We love nothing more than to say yes.

 The information provided in this blog post is for informational purposes only.
 It should not be considered legal or financial advice.
 You should consult with a financial professional to determine what may be best for your individual needs.